Gor Mahia F.C.: 1990s

 1996 was the most disastrous year in the club's history.
 The club was eliminated in the 1st round of the Africa champions league by Zimbabwean outfit, Dynamos, leading to one of the worst riots ever seen in Nairobi.
 In the League they finished 8th which was unprecedented in the club's history.
 In 1997, the club recovered and almost won the National League, only losing by goal difference to eventual winners, Utalii.
 Among the players who were instrumental in that campaign were Victor Onyango in goal; Josiah Ougo and Tillen Oguta in defence; Frazier Ochieng and Dan Ogada in midfield and Bonaventure Maruti, Steve Okumu and Steve Odiaga in attack.
 The club was unable to hold on to these superb players, many of whom left for various destinations including the Middle East.
-The last two years of the 20th century were characterised by inconsistent performances by the club mainly due to lack of finances.
+The last two years of the 20th century were characterized by inconsistent performances by the club mainly due to lack of finances.
 Because the club was flat broke they were unable to hire a qualified professional coach, Additionally the club has been unable to retain its quality players most of whom left after a short period for greener pastures.